 So what does this mean?

 Prove-ups are only required in cases of default.
-In divorce cases under the current divorce law in Illinois it is merely a custom.
+In divorce cases under the current divorce law in Illinois, it’s merely a custom.
+But it’s a custom still required in most counties.

 What else does Illinois divorce law prove regarding prove-ups?

-What it says.
-It says that the terms of the written divorce control even if the testimony at the prove-up differs.
-It also means that the parties cannot alter the terms of their divorce in the prove-up testimony but any changes must be in writing.
+It says that the terms of the written divorce document control–even if the testimony at the prove-up differs.

-What are the different counties doing in Illinois to allow people to get divorced if they have a marital settlement agreement and do not wish to wait while the courts are handling absolutely essential matters only?
+What are the different counties doing in Illinois to allow people to get divorced if they have a marital settlement agreement and do not wish to wait?

-Examples of local rules include McHenry County, Kane County and DuPage County that have allowed for remote prove-ups.
+Examples of local rules include McHenry County, Kane County, Lake County and DuPage County that have allowed for remote prove-ups and prove-up by affidavit.

 Gunnar J. Gitlin